mhanson01/console-template/README.md

 ## Symfony Console Application Template

 This console application template will get you the basics to be up and running with the Symfony Console package in no time.
+This template comes with a default app named "app".

 ### Getting Started